 At some point the house was separated into two apartments with Miss May renting out one side to D. K. Coolidge.
 (The only present evidence of this division is the “second” door on the front porch.)
 Miss May spent her days as a contributing member of First Presbyterian Church, the Library Board in the early 1900’s, as well as on the Hospital Board in the 1940’s.
 She was close with many neighbors on her street, specifically mentioning Mrs. Clark and Mrs. Guy Hamilton as her “great friends”.
 In her 1978 interview, she mentioned their namesakes were used in naming the popular Baldwin Sisters from the 1970’s hit, The Waltons.
 The director of The Homecoming: A Walton’s Christmas special was Fielder Cook.
 He visited W’boro as a youth, and as an adult he would visit Miss May.

-337 Chestnut is currently for sale, listed for $279,900, (Click here to see more property details.)
+337 Chestnut will be coming back to the market soon…with AIR-CONDITIONING!
 The home has four large bedrooms & two and a half baths.
 Original craftsmanship can be seen and felt throughout.
 The home has an updated kitchen, featuring a Thermador six-burner gas range and glass fronted maple cabinets.
 If you wish to continue this home’s early 20th century legacy of hosting afternoon Euchre card games, please give me a jingle.

 Appropriately, I leave you with Miss May’s personal sentiments regarding her home…

 “Well, I’ll tell you, houses that were built when this one was built, were built well.
 I wouldn’t trade my old house for these new things that warp before you get into ’em.”

 – Miss Marian “May” Dabney Arbuckle, (1886-1981) , [March 9th, 1978 Interview, Oral Histories of Waynesboro, Vol 1.]